QILINXIE02/meeting-notes-class-02/README.md

 -------------------------------------------

-The 'pwd' command stands for "print working directory".
+The `pwd` command stands for "print working directory".
 It displays the current directory path on the command line.

-The 'ls' command is used to list files and directories in the current directory.
+The `ls` command is used to list files and directories in the current directory.

-The 'cd' command is used to change the current directory.
+The `cd` command is used to change the current directory.

-The 'mkdir' command stands for "create directory".
+The `mkdir` command stands for "create directory".
 It is used to create a new directory (folder) whose name is provided as argument.

-The "touch" command creates an empty file whose name is provided as an argument.
+The `touch` command creates an empty file whose name is provided as an argument.

 -----------------------------------------------------